-An interim evaluation of its implementation was carried out late in 2023 to allow us to publish initial conclusions in our budget consultation in January 2024 to inform that discussion.
-This looked at every aspect of the strategic aims, values and work plans.
-A full evaluation will take place once the four-year period is complete.
+An interim evaluation of its implementation has already been carried out, looking at every aspect of the strategic aims, values and work plans.
+A full evaluation will take place once the full four-year period is complete.

-There were already areas we could evidence significant achievements.
+By December 2023 (with only six months of the strategic period left) there are already areas where we can evidence significant achievements.
 We kept our staff safe and supported during Covid-19 and manged to maintain our normal services throughout.
 We reduced our complaint journey time, we are resolving 90% of complaints informally, we have moved property in a half million pound savings package, we are now a fully digital organisation, we've won awards for our process improvement work, and received external recognition of various aspects of the HR practice.

-Even in areas where all the projects commissioned under the strategy have been delivered, we continue to see the need for ongoing work.
+Even in areas where all the projects commissioned under the strategy have been delivered, we see the need for ongoing work.
 For example, our push to make communications clearer and more accessible has included staff training, a review of all templates, and new quality assurance systems.
 We've then had an external audit of the work and are now implementing final lessons learnt.
 However, we believe many of these areas of work are ongoing themes, so we will continue to develop these beyond the end of current strategy.

 Finally, there are a small number of areas where work has not been completed.
 Some, like the implementation of the Legal Services (Scotland) Act 2010, are due to external factors we have no control over.
-Others are where our efforts have not led to the outcome we hoped, such as improved compliance by solicitors with their duty to provides files for investigation.
+Others, are where our efforts have not led to the outcome we hoped, such as improved compliance by solicitors with their duty to provides files for investigation.
 Some work (for example, on governance) was delayed to prioritise our response to Covid-19, and is now best left until after reform (to avoid changes to a system twice in a short period of time, duplicating cost).

 Normally the end of one strategic period would see re-engagement with stakeholders on the development of a new three or four year strategy, perhaps following a process similar to when we have done this previously.
 However, the coming year is unique in the level of uncertainty coming from the proposed legislation reforming our functions (see below).
-We therefore proposed a one-year extension of the existing main strategic aims in a 'cut down' strategy.
+We are therefore proposing a one-year extension of the existing main strategic aims in a 'cut down' strategy.
 This provides ongoing strategic direction and continuity, without committing resource when the final content of the Bill is still not known.
-This approach was supported by consultation responses, and the strategic framework has now been approved by our Board.
-Details are in Appendix 1.
+The proposed strategic framework is in Appendix 1.